Android Central Verdict

 As a known proponent of fitness trackers, I was extremely excited to get the chance to write this Fitbit Luxe review.
 I know I'm not the only one either — my colleague Jerry Hildenbrand recently wrote about how he is looking for the next great fitness band that he can buy for his wife.
 But is the Luxe that ideal fitness tracker?
 For some, yes, but not for all.

-The Fitbit Luxe was announced in mid-April 2021 and shortly thereafter was made available for preorder.
-At the time of this writing, it is expected to start shipping out to customers in mid to late June.
-The standard Luxe is available in three colors - Graphite, Soft Gold, and Platinum with Black, Lunar White, and Orchid silicone bands, respectively, and retails for $150.
+The Fitbit Luxe was announced in April 2021 and, shortly after that, was made available for preorder.
+The standard Luxe is available in three colors: Graphite, Soft Gold, and Platinum with Black, Lunar White, and Orchid silicone bands, respectively, and retails for $150.
 There is also a Special Edition variant in Soft Gold that comes with a gorjana Soft Gold Stainless Steel Parker Link Bracelet and Peony silicon band that costs $200.

 There's no denying that the Luxe is one of the best-looking wearables that Fitbit has ever made.
 The company even lists its "jewelry design" as one of the devices' key selling features.
-The electronics, display, and sensors are encased in a precision-crafted body made of durable stainless steel and available in three glamorous finishes — an elegant Soft Gold, a matte black Graphite, and a silvery Platinum.
+The electronics, display, and sensors are encased in a precision-crafted body made of durable stainless steel and available in three glamorous finishes: elegant Soft Gold, a matte black Graphite, and a silvery Platinum.

 |Battery||Up to 5 days|